New job hopes for 60 staff casualties in Putaruru sawmill shutdown

 "We have told staff we are confident they will be able to be paid, but we have to sell stock (and assets) so we just can't tell them a date yet."

 The company owns the land and buildings.
-The land is in two titles, totalling more than 6 hectares, Brown said.
+The land is in two titles, totalling more than 6ha, Brown said.
 On the site is an office block, mill and timber drying sheds.
 All logs had been processed before the Christmas shutdown.

 The directors had considered trying to sell the business but didn't believe they would find a market, he said.